ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-scale.md

 * To create the LSF management node and compute worker nodes use the compute subnets (comp-pvt-1) from the Storage Scale cluster.
 Under the `cluster_subnet_id` parameter, provide the compute subnet ID for the cluster.

 * To create the bastion/deployer and login nodes on the LSF, you should create a new subnet under the Scale VPC cluster.
-Even though there are two existing subnets under the Scale VPC (proto-pvt-1 and stg-pvt-1), it is advised to create a new subnet.
+There is already an existing `login_subnet_id` created for the Storage Scale cluster.
+Provide the subnet ID for the cluster under the `login_subnet_id` parameter.
+Using the `storage_subnet_id` is not advised due to security issues.
 This approach ensures that the bastion/deployer and login node do not have a direct access to the Storage Scale nodes, which aligns with the planned architecture.
-Provide the subnet ID for the cluster under the `login_subnet_id` parameter.

     The new subnet created should have the Public Gateway (PGW) attached, and this is required for the deployer node to clone the terraform code for the deployment process.
 For more information on how to attach the PGW, see [Working with subnets in VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-subnets-configure&interface=ui).
     {: note}